 Copper Alloy 110 and Thermal Conductivity

 Of all the qualities of copper, thermal conductivity is the one that sets it apart from other metals.
 And when comparing copper alloys, alloy 110 has the greatest thermal conductivity.
-It’s no wonder this alloy – also referred to as Electric Tough Pitch (ETP) copper – continues to be the most common copper item on the market.
+It’s no wonder this alloy – also referred to as Electric Tough Pitch (ETP) – continues to be the most common copper item on the market.

 To be used for electrical transmission and interconnection, you typically want a copper with at least 85% IACS (International Annealed Copper Standard).
 Copper alloy 110 has 101% IACS, making it ideal for electrical and thermal applications.

 Predictably, alloys with higher thermal conductivity will also have higher electrical conductivity.
 And alternatively, alloys with lower thermal conductivity also tend to have lower electrical conductivity.
 Because of this relationship within alloy families, it's common to measure an alloy's electrical conductivity to determine its relative thermal conductivity.
 This is a helpful exercise because thermal conductivity is more challenging to measure.